PX4/PX4-user_guide/en/flight_controller/pixhawk_series.md

 * [Pixhawk Mini](../flight_controller/pixhawk_mini.md)
 * [Pixhawk 3 Pro](../flight_controller/pixhawk3_pro.md)

-> **Note** This list is not exhaustive.
-It includes popular boards, and boards that have been used by our flight test team!
+> **Note** This is not an exhaustive list of all boards that can run PX4.
+Other boards are linked from the sidebar, and there may be other flight controllers that we have not documented.

 <!--